dhPotterMember Since 15 Jun 2012

 The journey up to this point has been convoluted.
 Never took any interest in art till I saw a friend throw a pot in college back in the mid '70s.
 I changed my major from political science to crafts in BFA degree.
 Took ceramics 101 and 102, sculpture, and various other art classes.
 I quit college after 3 years and took off to be a carpenter in Virginia Beach, VA.

-After 7 years of carpentry, I decided to use more brain power than back muscle, so back to school.
+After 7 years of carpentry, I cut off half of my left thumb, so back to school.
 I was going to get a commercial design degree.
 A friend told me take a data processing course.
 I took "Intro to DP" and fell in love with it.
 Got a BBA degree with majors in Computer Information Systems and Accounting in 1984.
 Been programming ever since, which is creative in its own right.

 In 2007 I was working in the same town as my college.
 I audited the ceramics 101 course at night just to see if I still had it.
 Boy did I ever have it.
 It was as if I had never quit.
 I could throw but knew diddly about glazes.
 I gutted my office, which was in a detached out building, and made it into a studio.
 (I have been working from the house since 1995.)
 Only bad thing is, the pottery completely consumed me.
 I couldn't concentrate on programming thinking only about pottery.
 My left brain and right brain were having a struggle for which would dominate.